bl155x0/jsloot/README.md

 ### Caido

-To seamlessly integrate `jsloot` with Caido, install the following passive Workflow to your Caido project:
+To seamlessly integrate `jsloot` with Caido, install one, or all of the following passive Workflows to your Caido project:

 https://github.com/bl155x0/caido/tree/main/workflows/passive/JSLoot